qzio/timesheet_py/README.md

 - json API

-- multi user support, connect by different oauth-able services such as
+- authenticate by different oauth-able services such as
   - github
   - faceoobk
   - twitter
   - google

-- etc...
+- ...?